Jim Lampley

 James Lampley (born April 8, 1949) is an American sportscaster, news anchor, film producer, and restaurant owner.
-He was best known as a blow-by-blow announcer on HBO World Championship Boxing for 30 years.
-He also had covered a record 14 Olympic Games on U.S. television, most recently the 2008 Summer Olympics in Beijing, China.
+He is best known as a blow-by-blow announcer on HBO World Championship Boxing for 30 years.
+He covered a record 14 Olympic Games on U.S. television, most recently the 2008 Summer Olympics in Beijing, China.

 Early life and career

-Lampley was born in Hendersonville, North Carolina.
-His father died when he was five.
-His mother immersed him in sports to make up for what she felt his father would have done.
-He was raised in Hendersonville and Miami, Florida.
+Lampley was born in Hendersonville, North Carolina, and after the sixth grade was raised in Miami, Florida.
+His father died when he was five, and his mother immersed him in sports to make up for what she felt his father would have done.
+In 1971, he graduated from the University of North Carolina where he majored in English and earned a master’s degree from UNC’s Department of Radio, Television and Motion Pictures.

-He graduated from the University of North Carolina in 1971 with a degree in English and completed some coursework for a Master in Mass Communications also at UNC but never wrote his thesis.

 Broadcast network television

 ABC Sports

 In 1974, while in graduate school, he was chosen along with Don Tollefson in what ABC called a talent hunt.
 ABC executives thought that Lampley's youthful looks would make him endearing to the college crowds they looked to attract for their college football games.
 At ABC, he covered such events as Major League Baseball and college basketball games, the 1986 and 1987 Indianapolis 500, the 1977 Monon Bell game between DePauw University and Wabash College, five Olympics, as well as the program Wide World of Sports.

 From 1983 to 1985, he was the studio host of ABC broadcasts of the United States Football League (USFL), a spring league that featured stars such as Herschel Walker, Jim Kelly, Steve Young and Reggie White.

 On July 4, 1984, with Sam Posey alongside, he called the NASCAR Firecracker 400, and interviewed President Ronald Reagan during the winner's interview with race winner Richard Petty.

 In 1985, Lampley along with Al Michaels served as anchors for ABC's coverage of Super Bowl XIX, the first Super Bowl that ABC televised.
 After the game, Lampley presided over the presentation ceremony for the trophy.